Package 'ps'

 Description

-Kill the current process with SIGKILL preemptively checking whether PID has been reused.
+Kill the process with SIGKILL preemptively checking whether PID has been reused.
 On Windows it uses TerminateProcess().

 Usage